programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     pip install jupyter
     pip install ipykernel

-Now, from your spacy library, you can now download the specific English language pipeline and model used in this lesson:
+Now, from your spaCy library, you can download the specific English language pipeline used in this lesson:

     python -m spacy download en_core_web_sm

-With your libraries and packages now downloaded through the terminal, we can now register the Python kernel in Jupyter Notebooks, which allows you to move from working in your terminal to using Jupyter’s more intuitive interface for the rest of the lesson.
-This interface still runs locally.
+With your libraries and packages now downloaded through the terminal, we can now register the Python kernel in Jupyter Notebooks (downloaded as part of your package list), which allows you to move from working in your terminal to using Jupyter’s intuitive interface.

     python -m ipykernel install --user --name licence_nlp --display-name "Python (AI Licence NLP)"

-Alternatively, if you want to avoid downloading local packages, you can simply click the below link, which will take you to a web-based Jupyter scaffold, with the software packages pre-downloaded:
+Alternatively, if you want to avoid downloading local packages, you can simply click the below link, which will take you to a web-based Jupyter Notebook scaffold, with all the software packages pre-downloaded:

 [Jupyter Notebook link]

-The code included is mirrored in the following steps, so it is recommended to toggle between the code window and explanations provided as part of this lesson here.
+The code below is mirrored in this web version, however more detail is given here: so it is recommended to toggle between the code window and *Programming Historian* explanations provided.

 ### Step 2: Running a Jupyter Notebook

 If you wish to use your own Jupter Notebook, instead of the above web scaffold, simply, type Jupyter Notebook after the *%* in your terminal, this will open up the interface.

 Select *new* from Jupyter’s drop-down menu.
 You should see the display-name *AI Licence NLP*, click through and open up your notebook.
 This *kernel*, or Jupyter file, contains all the libraries and packages installed in Step 1.
 Name your notebook something intuitive like *spaCy_licence_experiments*.
-This will save an .ipynb file, which can be shared, as well as (re)uploaded to Jupyter, in case of working collaboratively.
+This will save an .ipynb file, which can be shared, as well as (re)uploaded to Jupyter, in case you are working collaboratively.

 Note: Keep your terminal open, which should now show a green bar and the message 'Connecting to kernel …'.
 If so, the local host is running properly.
-You should receive a warning if you decide to close the terminal, but if not, exit Jupyter and go through the process again.
+You should receive a warning if you decide to close the terminal, but if not, exit Jupyter and go through the process of starting it up again.

 Your screen should now look like *Figure 1*, with Jupyter showing a new notebook, and your terminal running in a smaller window.

-[Fig 1] Apple Mac OS, with blank Jupyter Notebook (AI_Licence_NLP kernel), and base terminal running the local host.
+[Fig 1] Blank Jupyter Notebook (AI_Licence_NLP kernel), and base terminal running the local host.

 ### STEP 3: Dataset and spaCy Deployment

 Begin by importing pathlib, pandas and pdfplumber from your installed packages in Step 1, if using your own Jupyter environment.

-    from pathlib import Path
-    import pandas as pd
-    import pdfplumber
+    from pathlib import Path # for uploading licences import pandas as pd # for simple data manipulation, tabulation import pdfplumber # for writing the files into Jupyter Notebooks

 Depending on your use case, you can then import your licence file.
 The below code imports the entire 29 licences gathered by Estrada, within a set folder structure of 'AI Agent', 'Lit Review' and 'Transcription' agreements.
-This folder structre is important, and will dictate the structure of our Excel export, for further review and red flag comparisons between tool.
+This folder structure is important, and will dictate the nature of our Excel export, for further review and red flag comparisons between tool.

     ROOT = Path("AI_Products_TOS")  # contains folders "AI Agent", "Lit Review", "Transcription"

-If using your own licence, simply point toward your local folder of file -
+If using your own licence, simply point Jupyter toward your local folder of file -

     ROOT = Path("your_folder_name" or "your_file_path")

 To check that pathlib imported your pdf licences correctly, especially in the case of uploading a folder, use the following code.
-You can easily change this to other file formats, exchanging *.pdf for *.txt for instance, however the remainder of these lesson presumes to use of pdfs, for data extraction convenience -
+You can easily change this to other file formats, exchanging *.pdf for *.txt for instance, however the remainder of these lesson presumes pdf use, for data extraction convenience -

     next(ROOT.rglob("*.pdf"))  # first PDF it finds
     print("Testing:", pdf_path)